faenrandir/a_careful_examination/content/documents/book_of_mormon/reasons_to_discount_emmas_testimony_about_bom_creation.md

 ## Denied Joseph Smith's polygamy

-As explained in greater detail {{ link(text="here", path="/context-of-emma-smiths-bom-witness/") }}, Emma's witness of the Book of Mormon follows directly after her testimony on polygamy.
+As explained in greater detail [here](/context-of-emma-smiths-bom-witness/), Emma's witness of the Book of Mormon follows directly after her testimony on polygamy.
 In the same interview, she claims that Joseph never practiced polygamy, but overwhelming evidence suggests that he did.[^josephpracticedpolygamy]  If Joseph was practicing polygamy then we can conclude that Emma was either lying about his polygamy or she was naive about the actions of her husband,[^emmanaive] either of which weaken our confidence in any given assertation about the translation.

 ## Motivated reasoning